alexanderem49/simple-exchange/docs/component-page-upgradeable.md

 ### swapIfCanTradeAndUpdateBook

-This function is responsible for executing the trade and updating the order book.
-It will try to find a counteroffer in the order book that will satisfy an offer.
-If an offer is found, the swap is then executed and the counteroffer is removed from the order book.
-Both seats will be exited after assets are successfully transferred.
-If an error occurs, no assets will be transferred, and both seats will fail.
+This function is responsible for updating the maps of buys and sells orders based on the returned object from the swapIfCanTrade method.

+Todo: you were describing here the logic behind swapIfCanTrade(), you should instead complete the sentence above with the logic inside the if condition

+The subscriber is always updated, reflecting the latest state of the order book.

 ```jsx
   // Process an incoming offer.
 If the offer can be satisfied, swap and remove